rastkojovic/qa-automation-saucedemo/docs/checkout/checkout_no_first_name_test_case.md

 **Test Case ID**: TC022
-**Title**: Checkout no first name
-**Precondition**: The user has logged in, added item 'Sauce Labs Backpack' to cart, clicked on 'Checkout' button and is on the 'Checkout: Your Information' page './checkout-step-one.html'
+**Title**: Checkout Without Providing The First Name **Precondition**: The user has logged in, added the item 'Sauce Labs Backpack' to cart, clicked on the 'Checkout' button and is on the 'Checkout: Your Information' page './checkout-step-one.html'
 **Steps**:
 1. Enter last name 'Doe' into the last name field
 2. Enter postal/zip code '111111' into postal/zip code field
-3. Click on 'Continue' button
+3. Click on the 'Continue' button

 **Expected result**: The error message 'Error: First Name is required' is displayed.